fatesadeghi/AI-Wellbeing-Project/DECISION_LOG.md

 ### Why Was It Not Selected?

-CASAS provides useful behavioral and sensor information, but it did not provide enough direct self-reported well-being measures for the intended analysis.
+CASAS provides valuable information about daily activity and movement within the home, but many of its behavioral measures are indirect indicators, such as presence in a room or movement between locations.

+For this project, we wanted behavioral changes to be represented by measurable quantitative indicators such as steps, exercise, sleep duration, and deep sleep.

+PMData therefore provided a stronger match to the research question.

 ### Outcome

-PMData was selected as the main dataset.
+PMData was selected as the primary dataset.

 ---

+## 2. Main Statistical Objective

+### Decision

+Use statistical analysis to investigate whether different behavioral and sleep-related elements have meaningful relationships with self-reported well-being.

+### Why?

+The main statistical question was:

+> **Are changes in different measurable behavioral or sleep elements associated with changes in an individual's well-being?**

+The project contains multiple behavioral variables and multiple well-being variables.

+Therefore, the analysis needed to examine these relationships systematically rather than focusing on only one behavioral measure.

+### Alternative Considered

+Focus on a single behavioral variable or select specific variables before analyzing the data.

+### Why Was It Not Selected?

+Pre-selecting a small number of variables could overlook other behavioral or sleep-related elements that may show meaningful individual relationships with well-being.

+### Outcome

+The analysis examined multiple behavioral × wellness relationships at the participant level.

+---

-## 2. Personalized Baseline Instead of a Universal Baseline
+## 3. Personalized Baseline Instead of a Universal Baseline

 ### Decision